wavesplatform/docs.wavesplatform/docs/en/ride/structures/common-structures/invocation.md

 ## Example: Payments Processing (version 4)

-The following function checks that the first payment in the Invoke Script transaction is at least 1 WAVES or 5 in specified asset.
+The following function checks that the first payment in the Invoke Script transaction is at least 1 WAVES or 5 in the specified asset.

 ```scala
 {-# STDLIB_VERSION 4 #-}